nickyiliwang/rate-my-chonk/README.md

 Todo:
 Don't forget to take out redux dev tools

+flagging on the backend database, so when the user has seen the image, mark it as viewed.

 should be able to Un-Favorite

 You should be able to go to a single chonk's page and rate that single chonk